ATGardner/atgardner.github.com/_posts/2014-03-25-trail-name-revisited.markdown

 blogger_orig_url: http://pct14.blogspot.com/2014/03/trail-name-revisited.html
 ---

-I've been contemplating this whole [trail name](http://pct14.blogspot.com/2014/01/trail-name-cunundrum.html) thing for a while now, trying to decide between keeping my old name from the AT (Amtrak), or figuring out a new/better name for myself for this round.
+I've been contemplating this whole [trail name] thing for a while now, trying to decide between keeping my old name from the AT (Amtrak), or figuring out a new/better name for myself for this round.

 So far, on the PCT permit, and various trail registration sites (Yogi's, registering at the Mann's), I used Amtrak, figuring out I'll just go with my default.
 I'm used to it.
 I do quite like it.
 It will feel like I'm back on the AT, continuing my old adventure...

 However - a recent development in the field of optional trail names has led me to think again about adopting a new one.
 I present to you, the new contender - Mango.

 And here are the pros, in no specific order:
 # I love Mango.
 Mostly because it is the best fruit ever.
-It also makes a mean [Lassi](http://en.wikipedia.org/wiki/Lassi).
+It also makes a mean [Lassi].
 # It's an anagram of my name (well, of "Noam G" - but I can try and go with "la Mango" as my "full trail name").
 # I can also say it derives from Man-(on-the)-Go, which is very far fetched and was completely by accident.
 But it does give it some extra points.